DolphDev/siren/README.md

 # Alert Object

 This module includes the object `NWS.alert()`.
 This object wraps around the entire module for easy and more consistent use.
-The a valid reason you wouldn't want to use is if you want somewhat unparsed data or you need data in way that this object doesn't provide.

 To the create the object

     alert = NWS.alert()

-This also accepts keyword arguments for more advanced customization. a
+This also accepts keyword arguments for more advanced usage. a
 * `state` - Default is `"us"` (Which is the entire country, including teritories).
 Accepts either state abbreviations or county/zone code.
 * `loc` - Default is `False`.
 Must be `True` if `state` is a country/zone code.
 Leave `False` if your using a state abbreviation.